CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 connected car app

-According to MaRS, “the connected car, together with connected media services, is capable of learning and predicting the user’s wants, needs, and entertainment preferences”.
-That means personalizing driving experience is crucial in the age of ever-diminishing need for a human driver.
+That means personalizing the driving experience is crucial in the age of an ever-diminishing need for a human driver.
 This is where IoT comes into play.
 By tirelessly collecting data, your connected car will be able to distinguish between different drivers as soon as they sit.
-Aside from preset music stations, temperature, and seat adjustments, the connected car will also be able to deliver navigation tailored to the driver with the system getting “smarter” as it learns preferences.
+Aside from preset music stations, temperature, and seat adjustments, the connected car can also deliver navigation tailored to the driver, with the system getting “smarter” as it learns preferences.

 So let’s examine how the infotainment feature will shape the way we look at the dashboard in our connected cars.